 Who Determines a Car's Residual Value?

 As of 2018, auto lending companies determine the residual value of a given car; the dealer does not determine this value.
-The lending company calculates, or obtains, the residual value of a car by:

 - Consulting a leasing guide